SinaMohseni/Awesome-XAI-Evaluation/README.md

-[Let Me Explain: Impact of Personal and Impersonal Explanations on Trust in Recommender Systems][Kunkel2019let]|-- [Trust Dynamics in Human Autonomous Vehicle Interaction: A Review of Trust Models][basu2016trust]|-- [Effects of Model Confidence and Explanation on Accuracy and Trust Calibration][zhang2020effect]|Agreement and Switch Rate
+[Let Me Explain: Impact of Personal and Impersonal Explanations on Trust in Recommender Systems][Kunkel2019let]|-- [Trust Dynamics in Human Autonomous Vehicle Interaction: A Review of Trust Models][basu2016trust]|-- [Effects of Model Confidence and Explanation on Accuracy and Trust Calibration][zhang2020effect]|Agreement and Switch Rate [“How do I fool you?”: Manipulating User Trust via Misleading Black Box Explanations][Lakkaraju2019fool]| Subjective Rating

 ## M6: Explanation Usefulness and Satisfaction

 **Paper**|**Evaluation Method**
 :-----:|:-----:
-[Are explanations always important?: a study of deployed, low-cost intelligent interactive systems][bunt2012explanations]| Interview and Self-report
+[Are explanations always important? a study of deployed, low-cost intelligent interactive systems][bunt2012explanations]| Interview and Self-report
 [Assessing demand for intelligibility in context-aware applications][lim2009assessing]| Interview and Self-report [How should I explain?
-A comparison of different explanation types for recommender systems][gedikli2014should]| Interview and Self-report
+A comparison of different explanation types for recommender systems][gedikli2014should]| Interview, Self-report, User Learning duration
 [Why and why not explanations improve the intelligibility of context-aware intelligent systems][lim2009and]| Interview and Self-report
-[Intellingo: An Intelligible Translation Environment][coppers2018intellingo]| Likert-scale Questionnaire [Human Evaluation of Models Built for Interpretability][lage2019human]| Likert-scale Questionnaire [Intellingo: An Intelligible Translation Environment][coppers2018intellingo]| Engagement with Explanations [How should I explain?
-A comparison of different explanation types for recommender systems][gedikli2014should]| User Learning duration
+[Intellingo: An Intelligible Translation Environment][coppers2018intellingo]| Likert-scale Questionnaire [Human Evaluation of Models Built for Interpretability][lage2019human]| Likert-scale Questionnaire [Intellingo: An Intelligible Translation Environment][coppers2018intellingo]| Engagement with Explanations

 ## Full Reference Table